 Dr Bird’s Advice for Sad Poets is available to rent or buy now.

 Based on the book by Evan Roskos, director Yaniv Raz laces fantasy, comedy and drama with broader conversations on adolescent mental health.
-The result, stylistically sitting somewhere between Moonrise Kingdom and The Perks of Being a Wallflower.
-Here, we see the world through James’ inner thoughts, desires and imagination.
-Each scene treading a fine line between comedy, drama and fantasy.
-This will undoubtedly divide audiences and critics, as the film takes sharp detours in style, from a western-inspired showdown between boyfriends to a 1920s cocktail party with ragtime inspired teenage dancing.
-But, for me, this mix of styles is pure genius, the viewers perspective built on the imagination of the lead character, James.
-A boy who sees poetry in everyday occurrences while longing for popularity in a perpetually confusing world.
+Stylistically the resulting movie sits somewhere between Moonrise Kingdom and The Perks of Being a Wallflower.
+Here, we see the world through James’ inner thoughts, desires and imagination, each scene treading a fine line between comedy, drama and fantasy.
+This will undoubtedly divide audiences and critics as we take sharp detours in style, from a western-inspired showdown between boyfriends to a 1920s cocktail party with ragtime inspired teenage dancing.
+But, for me, this mix of styles is pure genius as we enter the imagination and anxieties of the lead character – a boy who sees poetry in everyday occurrences while longing for popularity in a perpetually confusing world.
 These flights of imagination, creativity and poetry demonstrate James’ inner turmoil as he straddles the void between childhood and adulthood; his worldview a delightful mix of childlike fantasy, movie-inspired drama and art.
 Here Yaniv Raz perfectly captures the adolescent mind in all its bewildering complexity through the stunning central performance of Lucas Jade Zumann.

 READ MORE: DRAMARAMA

-While not always managing to balance the complexity of James mental health journey with the fantasy-inspired quest at its heart.
-In turn, rushing to resolve some of its deeper themes of family secrets and unspoken pain.
-Dr Bird’s Advice for Sad Poets is both creative, bold and different.
-Its stunning cinematography and beautiful performances never shying away from the complexities of teenage anxiety and depression.
-While at the same time, wrapping these in a narrative that attempts to explore the hidden and often confusing family problems we begin to uncover on the journey from child to adult.
-And despite a few flaws, one thing is for sure, Yaniv Raz and Lucas Jade Zumann have announced their arrival as two formidable talents.
+While it may not always manage to balance the complexity of James’ mental health with the fantasy-inspired quest at its heart Dr Bird’s Advice for Sad Poets is both creative, bold and different.
+Here its stunning cinematography and beautiful performances never shy away from the complexities of teenage anxiety and depression.
+While at the same time wrapping these in a narrative that attempts to explore the hidden and often confusing world of family trauma and connectivity.